clhedrick/kerberos/README.md

 kgetcred -a also simulations kinit -n.
 It gets credentials for an unprivileged user.
 This can be used for kinit -T, to support two factor kinit.

+[As of March 8 the protocol changes, to support administrative operations for setting up credentials and authorizations on the server.
+This is a substantial change in both program.]

 ## skinit